hbc/NGS_Data_Analysis_Course/sessionI/lessons/06_data_organization.md

 $ history | tail -n7
 ```

-As you may remember from the shell lesson, the pipe '|' sends the output of history to the next program, in this case, tail.
-We have used the -n option to give the last 7 lines.
-Using your knowledge of the shell use the append redirect `'>>'` to create a file called **ngs_course_log_XXXX_XX_XX.txt** (Use the four-digit year, two-digit month, and two digit day, e.g. ngs_course_log_2016_02_07.txt)
+As you may remember from the shell lesson, the pipe '|' sends the output of history to the next program, in this case, `tail`.
+We have used the `-n` option to give the last 7 lines.
+Using your knowledge of the shell, redirect `'>>'` and append those lines to create a file called **ngs_course_log_XXXX_XX_XX.txt** (Use the four-digit year, two-digit month, and two digit day, e.g. ngs_course_log_2016_02_09.txt)

-You may have noticed that your history may contain the *history* command itself.
-To remove this redundancy from our log, lets use the `vi` text editor to fix the file.
-From the nano screen, you should be able to use your cursor to navigate, type, and delete any redundant lines.
+You may have noticed that your history may contain the `history` command itself.
+To remove this redundancy from our log, lets use the `vim` text editor to fix the file.
+From the `vim` screen, you should be able to use your cursor to navigate, type, and delete any redundant lines.

 Add a dateline and comment above the lines of history: